 For business to business currency transfers, the benefits are substantial because larger amounts are being handled.
 For example, if you have subscription services with overseas providers and you use the normal currency transfer channels such as Bank of Ireland or AIB, there is no doubt that you are being heavily charged with every transaction.
 However, if you were to transfer the necessary money into TransferWise to pay for your subscriptions you would make serious savings simply because of their great rates.

 A few weeks ago, we were in the process of receiving €20,000 from a sterling account.
 Our client asked us did we think Barclay’s rate they had been given was any good.
 We weren’t impressed and suggested that they transfer the money via TransferWise.
-It was a suggestion they greatly appreciate because in the end it saved them €500!
+It was a suggestion they greatly appreciate because, in the end, it saved them €500!
 This is undoubtedly a significant saving which relied on a simple bit of fintech knowledge our team had at hand.

 TransferMate – the Irish currency transfer solution

-This Irish company is expanding rapidly and with there being such a demand for these kind of fintech services that keep pace with modern business demands, it’s easy to understand why.
+This Irish company is expanding rapidly and with there being such a demand for these kinds of fintech services that keep pace with modern business demands, it’s easy to understand why.
 TransferMate offers a B2B currency exchange service with very competitive rates.
 By enabling users to lock-in to real-time exchange rates with no B2B payment fee, TransferMate is helping businesses worldwide to save a lot of money while conducting international payment transfers.

 TransferMate not only beats the banks with their numbers, but also with other added benefits such as 24/7 customer service, same day cross border payments, automated payee notifications and the ability to bulk upload payments.
 It has flexible API integration, allowing you to easily link up with other accounts such as Sage, Quickbooks, SAP, MYOB and JCurve.
 They’re also happy to discuss developing a solution for your client should you require it.